redis/redis-doc/commands/zdiffstore.md

-Computes the difference of `numkeys` sorted sets given by the specified keys, between the first and all the successive sets, and stores the result in `destination`.
+Computes the difference between the first and all successive input sorted sets and stores the result in `destination`.
+The total number of input keys is specified by `numkeys`.

 Keys that do not exist are considered to be empty sets.